Noer Alie

-Kiai Haji Noer Alie (EYD: Nur Alie, also spelt as Noer Ali; 15 July 1914 – 29 January 1992) was an Betawi Islamic preacher and educator, he is regarded as a National Hero of Indonesia.
+Kiai Haji Noer Alie (EYD: Nur Alie, also spelt as Noer Ali; 15 July 1914 – 29 January 1992) was a Betawi Islamic preacher and educator, he is regarded as a National Hero of Indonesia.

 Early life

 Noer Alie was born in the village of Ujung Malang in Babelan, Meester Cornelis Regency, Dutch East Indies, now located in modern day Bekasi, to Anwar bin Layu and Maimunah binti Tarbin.
 He was the fourth child of his ten siblings.
 From a young age, Noer Alie was known to be a diligent and smart student, being able to recite many Qur'an surahs and studied Arabic and fiqh at the age of eight.

 In 1934, Noer Alie went to Mecca to perform hajj (pilgrimage) and further study Islam, he stayed in Mecca for six years.
 During his stay in Mecca in 1937, he met with other Indonesian students and formed the Betawi Students Association (PBB) with him as the leader.

 In 1939, Noer Alie returned to his village.
 A year after, he married Siti Rohmah bint Mughni and later founded a local pesantren (Indonesian Islamic boarding school) which later became known as Pesantren At-Taqwa.

 In 1942, the ruling Japanese government asked him to work with them through a Thai colleague he met during his stay in Mecca, which he firmly rejected, not wanting his students to be divided because they were reluctant to compromise with the Japanese.